MaiA14/delivery-api/README.md

 * Since Holiday API free version supports only in last year data, I consider last year as this year.
 Upcoming week is current range of dates of last year.
 * address.json is a static json contain 2 addresses for the simplicity of creating timeslots.
 * In order to support concurrency while booking a delivery, processing delivery conatins "pending" status. pendingDeliveries.json works like a queue.
+* Limitation of up to 10 deliveries in a day is reflcated by the number of timeslots range, for simplicity.

 ## Scenarios: